bytebl33d/bytebl33d.github.io/_posts/2023-07-26-buffer-overflow.markdown

 ## What is a buffer overflow?
 Buffers are areas of memory that are meant to hold data.
 For example, when a program accepts user input to later operate on, a chunk of memory would have to be set aside to store that user input.

-A buffer overflow refers to when a program writes data to a buffer, the data takes up more space than the memory allocated for the buffer, thus causing the data to overwrite adjacent memory locations.
+A buffer overflow is caused when the data inside the buffer takes up more space than the memory allocated for the buffer, thus causing the data to overwrite adjacent memory locations.

 Before the buffer overflow happens, the memory allocation looks like this:
 ```